 $149 Member Rate / $229 Non-Member

-The Prairie State Tour will visit the Morton Arboretum, Cantigny, Planters Palette, the Russel Kirt Prairie at College of DuPage, Willowbrook Wildlife Center, and Wannemaker’s as well as driving by Mayslake and the Forest Preserve District of DuPage County.
+The Prairie State Tour will visit the Morton Arboretum, Cantigny, the Russel Kirt Prairie at College of DuPage, Willowbrook Wildlife Center, and Wannemaker’s as well as exploring the Forest Preserve District of DuPage County.

 Situated on the rolling Valparaiso moraine and bisected by the East Branch of the DuPage River in the Chicago suburb of Lisle, The Morton Arboretum ranks among the leading arboreta of the world.
 Established in 1922 by Mr. Joy Morton, founder of the Morton Salt Company and son of J. Sterling Morton (founder of Arbor Day), the Arboretum encompasses 1,700 acres, including 500 acres of plant collections and gardens; and 900 acres of woodlands, prairie, meadows, lakes and streams.

 Since the Arboretum’s inception, practical, scientific research has been a cornerstone activity, focusing on how to grow healthier trees and to champion healthy tree communities all over the world so the planet can thrive.
 The Arboretum’s tree breeding program has introduced disease-resistant trees including the AccoladeTM elm (Ulmus davidiana var. japonica 'Morton’), State StreetTM Miyabe’s maple (Acer miyabei 'Morton’) and the Exclamation!TM London planetree (Platanus acerifolia 'Morton Circle’).